verrazzano/verrazzano/tools/psr/DEVELOPER.md

 If you want to use a local image and load it into a kind cluster, they run `make kind-load-image` and specify that image using `psrctl -w`.
 This is the easiest way to develop and test a worker on Kind.

+## Creating scenarios
+A scenario is a collection of use cases with a curated configuration, that are run concurrently.
+Typically, you should restrict a scenario use cases to a single area, but that is not a strict requirement.
+You can run multiple scenarios concurrently so creating a mixed-area scenario might not be necessary.
+If you do decide to create a mixed area scenario, then create it in a directory called scenario/mixed.

 ### Scenario files
 Scenarios are specified by a scenario.yaml file along with usecase override files, one for each use case.
 By convention, the files must be in the [scenarios](./manifests/scenarios) directory structured as follows: